Energy Saving in Cell-Free Massive MIMO ISAC for Ultra-Reliable Target-Aware Actuation: Introduction

 \section{Introduction}

-6G mobile networks are expected to offer various sensing-based applications such as autonomous vehicles, smart homes/cities/factories, remote healthcare, industrial Internet-of-things (IIoT), and robot control in target/environment-aware scenarios \cite{liu2022integrated,zhou2022integrated}.
-These applications introduce ultra-reliable target-aware actuation use cases, which involve scenarios where a communication and sensing system must detect the presence, position, and motion of a target (e.g., a human or object) with high accuracy and minimal delay, and then trigger an actuation response (e.g., controlling a robot, vehicle, or machine) with ultra-reliability and low latency.
+\IEEEPARstart{S}{ix}-generation (6G) mobile networks are expected to offer various sensing-based applications such as autonomous vehicles, smart homes/cities/factories, remote healthcare, industrial Internet-of-things (IIoT), and robot control in target/environment-aware scenarios \cite{liu2022integrated,zhou2022integrated}.
+These applications introduce ultra-reliable target-aware actuation use cases, in which a communication and sensing system must detect the presence, position, and motion of a target (e.g., a human or object) with high accuracy and minimal delay, and then trigger an actuation response (e.g., controlling a robot, vehicle, or machine) with guaranteed reliability and tightly bounded latency.

-To support such use cases, the system must deliver sensing information to user equipment (UE) with a minimum reliability of 99.999\% and an end-to-end (E2E) latency of less than 10–150\,ms \cite{salehi2023URLLC, peng2023resource, ding2022joint}.
-This demand necessitates two key aspects defined in 6G networks: integrated sensing and communication (ISAC) together with ultra-reliable low-latency communication (URLLC).
+To support such use cases, the system must obtain and deliver sensing information to user equipment (UE) with a minimum reliability of 99.999\% and an end-to-end (E2E) latency of less than 10–150\,ms \cite{salehi2023URLLC, peng2023resource, ding2022joint}.
+This demand necessitates two key aspects in 6G networks: integrated sensing and communication (ISAC) and ultra-reliable low-latency communication (URLLC).

-In ultra-reliable target-aware actuation use cases such as traffic control and autonomous vehicles, real-time transmission of sensing information to URLLC UEs is essential, as the timeliness of updates directly affects the performance and safety.
-To capture the frequency at which sensing information must be updated, this paper introduces the concept of the “refreshing rate”, defined by 3GPP \cite{3gpp_ts_22_137} as the number of sensing measurements and updates delivered per unit time \cite{richards2010principles}.
-The refreshing rate is closely tied to the communication blocklength: longer blocklengths lead to lower refreshing rates due to the increased time required for each sensing operation.
+In ultra-reliable target-aware actuation use cases -- such as traffic control and autonomous vehicles -- real-time transmission of sensing information to URLLC UEs is essential, as the timeliness of updates directly affects the performance and safety.
+To characterize how frequently sensing information must be refreshed, this paper adopts the concept of the “refreshing rate”, defined by 3GPP as the number of sensing measurements and updates delivered per unit time \cite{3gpp_ts_22_137}.
+In ISAC systems, sensing and communication are executed jointly within each transmission, which makes the refreshing rate inherently dependent on the communication blocklength.
+Longer blocklengths reduce the refreshing rate since each joint sensing–communication operation takes longer to complete.
 This trade-off highlights the potential for optimizing blocklength to achieve a balance between reliable communication and a high refreshing rate.
-Although URLLC and ISAC have typically been studied as separate domains, a joint design and optimization approach is required to meet the distinct requirements of both and maximize integration gains.